damienbod/AngularWebpackVisualStudio/Angular2WebpackVisualStudio/src/preparationBlog/blog.md

 <strong>Visual Studio tools</strong>

-<a href="https://visualstudiogallery.msdn.microsoft.com/5497fd10-b1ba-474c-8991-1438ae47012a">WebPack Task Runner </a> from Mads Kristensen can be downloaded and used for this webpack config.
-You need to use the npm NODE_ENV for development, production switches in the webpack config file, if you want to use this tool.
+<a href="https://visualstudiogallery.msdn.microsoft.com/5497fd10-b1ba-474c-8991-1438ae47012a">Webpack task runner </a> from Mads Kristensen can be downloaded and used to send Webpack commands using the webpack.config.js file.
+The node NODE_ENV parameter is used to define the build type.
+The parameter can be set to "development", or "production".

 <img src="https://damienbod.files.wordpress.com/2016/06/vs_webpack_angular2_02.png?w=600" alt="vs_webpack_angular2_02" width="600" height="431" class="alignnone size-medium wp-image-6716" />

-The webpack task runner can also be used by double clicking the task.
+The Webpack task runner can also be used by double clicking the task.
 The execution results are then displayed in the task runner console.

 <img src="https://damienbod.files.wordpress.com/2016/06/vs_webpack_angular2_03.png?w=600" alt="vs_webpack_angular2_03" width="600" height="231" class="alignnone size-medium wp-image-6717" />

 This runner provides a number of useful commands which can be activated automatically.
 These tasks can be attached to Visual Studio events by right clicking the task and selecting a binding.
-This adds a binding tag to the webpack.config file.
+This adds a binding tag to the webpack.config.js file.

 ```
 /// <binding ProjectOpened='Run - Development' />